jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 --------------------

 1. Stop the JBoss server.
-2. If you were running in standalone mode, copy the backed up standalone-full.xml file into the $JBOSS_HOME/domain/configuration/ directory.
+2. If you were running in standalone mode, copy the backed up standalone-full-ha.xml file into the $JBOSS_HOME/domain/configuration/ directory.
 3. If you were running in a managed domain, copy the backed up domain.xml and host.xml configuration files into the $JBOSS_HOME/domain/configuration/ directory.